CI/CD & containers

 binary with no Node/OpenSSL/CA dependency, so it works in `distroless`,

 `alpine`, and `scratch` images.
-Copy it in and make it the entrypoint:
+Copy it out of the published `seekritdev/run`

 ```dockerfile